- Table of Contents

 Lead by Example

-As a leader, your actions have a significant impact on the culture of your team.
+As a leader, your actions significantly impact your team's culture.
 Model empathy in your day-to-day interactions and decision-making processes.
 Be approachable and open to feedback.
 Show vulnerability by sharing your own challenges and failures, which helps create a safe space for others to do the same.
-When your team sees you consistently practising empathy, they are more likely to emulate these behaviours.
+When your team sees you consistently practising empathy, they are likelier to emulate these behaviours.

 Invest in Relationships